CHARACTERISTICS OF THE CLASS

-CHARACTERISTICS OF THE CLASSThis is managerial work directing activities of all fire company operations during an assigned shift.
+This is managerial work directing activities of fire company operations during an assigned shift.
 This position has been determined to be management, and therefore is exempt from overtime.
 A Battalion Chief has direct command over Lieutenants on an assigned shift, subject to general regulations of the department and the direction of a superior officer.
-This employee is responsible for shift discipline and for the maintenance of apparatus and equipment at the fire station.
-At an emergency incident, the Battalion Chief is responsible for establishing effective tactics and strategies for addressing the incident and the establishing of the incident command system.
+This employee is responsible for the efficient and effective fire department operations of their shift, shift discipline and ensuring the proper maintenance of stations, apparatus and equipment is accomplished at all fire stations.
+At an emergency incident, the Battalion Chief is responsible for ensuring the establishment of effective tactics and strategies for addressing the incident and ensuring the incident command system is used.

 Possess the authority with the rank and may assume command of emergency situations at their discretion, at the request of a subordinate or at the discretion of a superior officer.